PHANTOM-Platform/PHANTOM-FPGA-Linux/README.md

 ## Building for other boards

 To rebuild the images, the first task is to edit options at the top of `make.sh` to ensure that everything is ready for your target board.
-The `DEVICETREE` and `UBOOT_TARGET` variables are currently set for the ZC706 board.
+The `DEVICETREE`, `UBOOT_TARGET`, and `BOARD_PART` variables are currently set for the ZC706 board.

 `DEVICETREE` should be the name of the device tree in the Linux kernel tree to use.
 Xilinx provides these for all of its boards in the `/arch/arm/boot/dts/` and `/arch/arm64/boot/dts/` folders.